Government to expand aid to more types of businesses within fiscal strictures imposed by creditors

 Main opposition SYRIZA has called for bolder stimulus measures and for the government to draw on the state’s approximately 35bn euro tax buffer – which was intended as a sort of collateral to allow the country to draw money from the markets – in order to bolster the struggling National Health System which lacks staff and equipment to successfully wage the battle and the global Coronavirus pandemic.

-Other opposition figures such as former finance minister Yanis Varoufakis, now the leader of the small MeRa 25 parliamentary party has called on the government to use 6.5bn from the country’s primary surplus.
+Other opposition divs such as former finance minister Yanis Varoufakis, now the leader of the small MeRa 25 parliamentary party has called on the government to use 6.5bn from the country’s primary surplus.